ShivankK26/AI-NFT-Minting-dApp/README.md

 In this Project, I've built an AI NFT Minting dApp using which one can generate AI NFTs and easily mint them on Opensea.
 The WebApp is easy to use with a Simple UI built using TailwindCSS.
-So, us it and enjoy ;)
+So, use it and enjoy ;)

 Use the `README.md` to get started.